SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   applying a peer macro to a method of a structure can define additional methods and properties on that structure.

+- term Member macros:
-- Member macros have `member` as the first argument to this attribute.
+  Write `member` as the first argument to this attribute.
   The type that implements the macro conforms to the `MemberMacro` protocol.
   These macros produce new declarations that are members of the type or extension